Lafayette gas price comparison: Cheapest gas in the area - NewsBreak

 Lafayette gas price comparison: Cheapest gas in the area

-(LAFAYETTE, IN) Depending on where you fill up in Lafayette, you could be saving up to $0.42 per gallon on gas.
+(LAFAYETTE, LA) For bargain hunters there may be no better target than gas, with the cheapest station in the Lafayette area offering savings of $0.76 per gallon.

-Sam's Club at 3819 South St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.87 per gallon Wednesday.
-By comparison, the most expensive gallon was at Shell at 245 S 4Th St, where a gallon of regular was selling for $3.29.
+Sam's Club at 3222 Ambassador Caffery Pkwy was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.53 per gallon Wednesday.
+By comparison, the most expensive gallon was at Chevron at 600 E Kaliste Saloom Rd, where a gallon of regular was selling for $3.29.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater Lafayette area, GasBuddy recorded the average price of gas at $3.12 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 06:01 PM, Tuesday, the average price of a gallon of regular in the area $2.81.

 Here’s how other stations in the area stack up, from least to most expensive: